4,500+ YEARS OF MINING HISTORY IN AN AMAZING CAVE SYSTEM

 During the process of coal Nationalisation begun in 1938, the Forest of Dean was exempted due to its unique form of ownership and history.
 The Coal Industry Nationalisation Act 1946 gave specific exemption for gales to allow this unique local privilege to continue intact.
 Some large colliery gales were subsequently compulsorily purchased from the galees by the National Coal Board (NCB) and held by them under the Freemining system.
 A royalty continued to be paid to the Freeminers by the NCB, as a share of the minerals extracted until the last of the NCB Deep Gales finally closed in 1965.

-There are thought to be just around 100 Freeminers living today, although no record of Freeminer deaths is kept.
+Currently there are thought to be less than 100 Freeminers still living today, although no record of Freeminer deaths is kept.
 There are six small collieries still operating, one iron mine (Clearwell Caves) and some small stone quarries within the statutory Forest.
 Freemining has a long and proud history, most Forest families can tell a mining tale or two and will proudly claim a Freemining ancestor or relative.
 Freemining physically shaped the Forest of Dean and created an independent people; it continues to be an important part of Forest of Dean culture and what makes the area so special.
 To find out more visit www.forestfreeminers.org

-Clearwell Caves are amongst the earliest and last ochre mines in the British Isles.
+Clearwell Caves are amongst the earliest and last working ochre mines in the British Isles.
 Ochre has been mined here for more than 5000 years (since the Stone Age) we have early tools on display that have been dated to at least 4,500 years old.
-Ochre pigment is a soft deposit intermingled with harder crystalline iron ore and limestone.
-Today small amounts are still mined here by Jonathan Wright, who is now the last Freeminer working ochre in the Forest of Dean.
+Ochre pigment is a soft deposit often intermingled with harder crystalline iron ore and limestone.
+Today Jonathan Wright, is now the last Freeminer still mining the ochre.

 Picture Mask

-Until the 1930’s Forest of Dean mines were internationally known for good quality, rich pigments, particularly shades of red and purple.
-Purple ochre is a particularly unusual natural earth pigment, similar colours are usually only available in synthetic forms.
-The mines at Clearwell were particularly well known for the quality and their range of ochre colours.
-Although the main reserves of the historical colours (above water level) have been taken, Jonathan still finds the remaining yellow, brown, red and purple ochre.
-The ochre is mined using tools early miners would recognise.
-Once on the surface, the ochre is milled, washed and dried, before being sold.
+From ancient times until the 1930’s several Forest of Dean mines were internationally known for good quality, rich pigments, particularly shades of red and purple.
+Purple ochre is an unusual natural earth pigment, similar colours are usually synthetic.
+The mines at Clearwell were particularly well known for their quality and range of ochre colours.
+Jonathan Wright still finds yellow, brown, red and purple ochre from deep beneath the surface, mined using tools early miners would easily recognise.
+Once on the surface, the ochre is milled, washed and dried, before being sold, by mail order or in our shop.

 Prices: yellow, brown, red and purple ochres.